Earlier last week, I was in the car, on my way to the airport. For those of you familiar with the route, you’ll recognize the drill.

 On the trolley trip we took around town, the driver/tour guide told us that the St. Petersburg area was known as God’s waiting room, in reference to all the retirees living there.
 It didn’t strike me as a place built for old people.
 The broad streets didn’t make for leisurely crossing.
 Not sure I came across a grocery store during my travels.
-There was that one mall I didn’t go into, so it was quite possible I missed a few of the amenities.

 Come to St. Petes.
 The weather’s great.
 Don’t forget your car.

 After the game and dinner and drinks, on the way back to the hotel, we came across a movie theatre.
 It was late-ish, for a Monday night, but we checked to see what was playing.
 Happily, we found a movie we wanted to see and our timing was perfect.

 It’s those kind of pleasant accidents that occur when you’re not travelling at 25 miles an hour.
 They don’t happen in a place designed for cars, where speed and distance are what matters.
 I mean, you’re retired already.
 What’s the rush?

 On the way back to Orlando, the clip was a little more leisurely, relatively speaking since we were still driving.
 I started to notice the massive amount of new road construction going on.
 Just what the area needed.

 This in a place where you have to pay exorbitant prices to get into a theme park in order to experience any sort of public transit aside from buses.
 Just more roads for more cars because, well, just because.
 That’s the way it’s always been.
 Since the 1950s.